IsachiUchiha/LyricsFinder/README.md

 ### Features
 ___________

-* Shows album to which song belong to .
+* Shows a album to which lyric belong to.
-* Shows uploader as well as rating provided by users for quality of that particular lyric.
+* Shows uploader as well as rating provided by users.
-* Also shows number of downloads as well as timelength of that particular lyric
+* Shows number of downloads and  timelength of each lyric.
-* You can view a lyric in a window as well as can download it.
+* You can view lyric in a separate window or can download it.

 ### How to use